eduardxdc/authentication-api-google-golang/README.md

-# authentication-api-google-golang
+# authentication-api-google-nodejs
-Login authentication using the Google API with GO
+Login authentication using the Google API with NodeJs